datari/significant_pane/README.md

 # What's this?

-It is a Userscript run by Tampermonkey extension to display SignificantTrades on your TradingView pane.
+It is SignificantTrades on your TradingView pane CTTV-style.

 ![Image demo](https://i.gyazo.com/b36275c5f5f582fd668535a254076ce1.png)